Skip to Content

 The income limits are presented as dollar amounts derived from a percentage of the Federal Poverty Level (FPL) for each household size in 2025.

-The Healthy DC Plan covers essential health care services, at no cost, including:
+The Healthy DC Plan covers essential health care services, including:

 • Primary care doctor visits